MichaelangJason/mini-projects/README.md

 # Mini Projects

-This repository includes all the mini projects found online.
+This repository includes all the mini projects practice found online.
 Only for practice purpose.

 ## List of programming languages and project